aosp-mirror/platform_external_qemu/android/docs/ANDROID-CODING-STYLE.md

 The 'qemu2' Android emulator code base lives under $AOSP/external/qemu/ and is *NOT* affected by this coding style guide.

-  external/qemu/android/base/
+  - `external/qemu/android/base/`

       Set of low-level C++ interfaces to system facilities.
       These should be completely self-contained (i.e. not depend on other parts of the code base), and form the 'base platform' to rely on.

       This is very similar (but simpler) than the Chromium base/ component.

-      *IMPORTANT*: Any new addition here should come with unit-tests that will be run each time android/rebuild.sh runs.
+      **IMPORTANT:* Any new addition here should come with unit-tests that will be run each time android/rebuild.sh runs.

-                   Also see android/base/testing/ for helper classes to use inside your unit tests.
+                   Also see `android/base/testing/` for helper classes to use inside your unit tests.

       Generally speaking, the use of C++ makes it easier to provide abstract